wynksaiddestroy/py_stringmatching/docs/contributing.rst

 ====================================

 Bug reports are an important part of making *py_stringmatching* more stable.
 Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
+We use GitHub issue tracker to track bugs.
  It is important that you provide the exact version of *py_stringmatching* where the bug is found.
 Trying the bug-producing code out on the *master* branch is often a worthwhile exercise to confirm the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.

 Bug reports must: